joshskidmore/gpd-pocket-2-arch-guide/README.md

   1. Download standard Arch linux ISO
   2. Write ISO to USB drive
-  3. Boot Pocket 2 and tap `DEL` key to enter BIOS
+  3. Boot Pocket 2 and tap `F12`
-  4. In BIOS, navigate to `Save & Exit` tab and under `Boot Override`, select the USB device containing Arch
+  4. In the options, select the USB device containing Arch
   5. Reformat `mmcblk0` disk

     Essentially, this is what we're going for: